Diffajl/Diffajl/README.md

 ## Hi there 👋

-<h3 align="center">I'm Diffajl, A junior high school student who loves programming and focuses on Data Science, AI, Mobile Development, and IoT</h3>
+<h3 align="center">I'm Diffajl, A junior high school student who loves programming and focuses on Data Science and IoT</h3>

 - 🔭 I'm currently studying programming fields such as **IoT and Data Science**.

-- 🌱 I’m currently learning programming language like **Python, C++, Flutter**
+- 🌱 I’m currently learning programming language like **Python and C++**

-- 💬 Ask me about **Programming especially on data science, AI, Iot, and Mobile Dev**
+- 💬 Ask me about **Programming especially on data science and Iot**

 - ⚡ Fun fact **I like playing games :v**